klees/ILIAS/docs/documentation/input-processing.md

 ### Improve Transformation and Validation

-The investigations so far suggest, that the concepts of a `Transformation` and a `Constraint` are similar from the perspective of a data validation process, i.e. we need to perform a serious of steps on some given primitive input to check constraints and derive semantically richer structures, while it is not important if a given steps actually transforms the data or merely checks some constraint and passes the data on when it was successfull.
+The investigations so far suggest that the concepts of a `Transformation` and a `Constraint` are similar from the perspective of a data validation process, i.e. we need to perform a series of steps on some given primitive input to check constraints and derive semantically richer structures, while it is not important if a given step actually transforms the data or merely checks some constraint and passes the data on if it was successfull.
 This also shows in the observation that we indeed need to be able to incorporate checks into constructors of datastructure that can be processed in a way meaningful to humans.